earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Morris, Ivan. *The World of the Shining Prince: Court Life in Ancient Japan*.
 New York: Knopf, 1964.

 * Motoori Norinaga.
 "The Exquisite Comb (Tama no Ogushi)."
 Translated by Ryusaku Tsunoda.
 In *Source of the Japanese Tradition: Second Edition*, compiled by Wm.
 Theodore de Bary, Carol Gluck, and Arthur Tiedemann, vol. 2, 507--509.
-New York: Columbia U. Press, 2005.
+New York: Columbia University Press, 2005.

 * ⎯⎯⎯.
 "A Little Boat Breaking a Path Through the Reeds (Ashiwake Obune)."
 Translated by Donald Keene.
 In *Source of the Japanese Tradition: Second Edition*, compiled by Wm.
 Theodore de Bary, Carol Gluck, and Arthur Tiedemann, vol. 2, 505--507.
-New York: Columbia U. Press, 2005.
+New York: Columbia University Press, 2005.

 * Murasaki Shikibu. *The Tale of Genji*.
 Translated by Royall Tyler.
 New York: Viking, 2001.

 * Nara, Hiroshi, trans. _Pilgrimages to the Ancient Temples in Nara_.
 Portland, Maine: MerwinAsia, 2012.

 * Nietzsche, Friedrich. _Birth of Tragedy and Other Writings_.
 Translated by Ronald Speirs.
-New York: Cambridge U. Press, 1999.
+New York: Cambridge University Press, 1999.

 * [Nishida][sc] Kitarō. _An Inquiry Into the Good_.
 Translated by Masao Abe and Christopher Ives.
 New Haven: Yale, 1990.

 * ⎯⎯⎯.
 “An Explanation of Beauty.
 Nishida Kitarō’s Bi no Setsumei.”
 Translated by Steve Odin. *Monumenta Nipponica* 42.2 (Summer, 1987): 211--217. `http://www.jstor.org/stable/2384952`.

 * Odin, Steve. _Artistic Detachment in Japan and the West: Psychic Distance in Comparative Aesthetics_.
-Honolulu: U. Hawaii Press, 2001.
+Honolulu: University of Hawaii Press, 2001.

 * [Okakura][sc] Kakuzō. _The Awakening of Japan_.
 New York: Japan Society, 1921.